quii/learn-go-with-tests/hello-world.md

 Who knew you could get so much out of `Hello, world` ?

-By now you should have some understanding of
+By now you should have some understanding of:

 ### Some of Go's syntax around